+UPPER SECONDARY

-UPPER SECONDARY TalentHZM guides gifted students from the first year up to the final exam year.
+Talent^{HZM} guides gifted students from the first year up to the final exam year.
 In the upper secondary (fourth grade and beyond), these students choose a profile within our heterogeneous pre-university program, which consists of students from different lower secondary streams.
-The intensive mentoring program continues for TalentHZM students in the upper secondary.
+The intensive mentoring program continues for Talent^{HZM} students in the upper secondary.
 Combined with the knowledge gained about their abilities and interests in the lower secondary, this allows them to shape their own learning process with the guidance of their mentor.

+IN-DEPTH RESEARCH

-IN-DEPTH RESEARCH Shaping their own learning process may involve TalentHZM students, in consultation with their teachers and mentors, exchanging some of their regular classes for in-depth or extended research, either at school or outside.
+Shaping their own learning process may involve Talent^{HZM} students, in consultation with their teachers and mentors, exchanging some of their regular classes for in-depth or extended research, either at school or outside.
 The mentor plays a coaching role to ensure that the goal of helping the student discover their own capabilities while successfully completing their school journey is achieved.

+Huizermaat

+Huizermaat offers three enriching learning paths within the Talent program: Gymnasium, Technasium, and the HZM Modules.
+It is also possible to choose the Gymnasium-Technasium combination without requiring students to spend extra time at school.
+Huizermaat is one of the few schools in the Netherlands where this combination is available.

+Within the standard VWO curriculum, Talent offers the subjects of Current Affairs and Design.
+All Talent students start with Latin in the first half of the year.
+If the student chooses to continue with Latin, they will take both Latin and Greek in the second year.

-SUBJECTS Talent offers students, in addition to the standard pre-university education curriculum (vwo), the subjects of philosophy and design.
-Furthermore, the additional subjects offered depend on the school where Talent is implemented.
-Huizermaat At Talent^{HZM}, Latin and Greek are offer along with technology education (Technasium).
-Talent students can also choose from the elective options at Huizermaat, which are organized in modules.
-The combination of Technasium and Gymnasium is also a possibility.
-A.Roland Holst College At Talent^{ARHC}, students have access to science orientation, social sciences, philosophy, Big History, and robotics.
-In addition, there is a lot of individual flexibility.
-Through choice hours, students can pursue further in-depth studies in various subjects and topics such as debating, researching the school's history, or training as a team for the mathematics Olympiad.
-'Exchanging subject lessons for working on individual in-depth or broadening research' Enrollment and Admission To determine whether Talent^{HZM} is a good fit for the student, we use indicators that emerge during an intake procedure: - Results of a recently taken WISC-V test (within two years before the academic year of enrollment) - Additional information and the primary school's recommendation - Results of previous assessments and tests - Experiences during the intake interview and Talent orientation sessions (mandatory for enrolled students) Enrollment is open throughout your child's entire primary school period.
+Additionally, all Talent students follow the Technasium subject 0&0 (Research and Design) in the first year.

+' Exchanging subject lessons for working on individual in-depth or broadening research'

+Enrollment and Admission

+To determine whether Talent^{HZM} is a good fit for the student, we use indicators that emerge during an intake procedure:

+- Results of a recently taken WISC-V test (within two years before the academic year of enrollment) - Additional information and the primary school's recommendation - Results of previous assessments and tests - Experiences during the intake interview and Talent orientation sessions (mandatory for enrolled students)

+Enrollment is open throughout your child's entire primary school period.
 Students who have applied to Talent and their parents/guardians will be invited for a personal intake interview with one of the Talent coordinators and one of the mentors.

 The intake procedure and subsequent placement in the first year Talent class are completed before the enrollment period for other schools in the region begins.

 The intake is a meticulous process that leads to the formation of the Talent class.
 If, after the intake, there is a larger group that is suitable for the Talent class, a lottery may be conducted for admission.

+Need more information?
+Please visit www.huizermaat.nl/onderwijs/talent